awesome-pro/neon-website/content/docs/guides/logical-replication-cloud-sql.md

 ### Allow connections from Neon

-You need to allow connections to your Cloud SQL Postgres instance from Neon.
+You need to allow connections to your Cloud SQL LangChaininstance from Neon.
 To do this in Google Cloud:

 1. In the Google Cloud console, go to the Cloud SQL Instances page.
 1. Open the **Overview** page of your instance by clicking the instance name.